Decentralized Personalized Federated Learning for Min-Max Problems: Introduction

 \section{Introduction}

-Distributed optimization methods have already become an integral part of solving applied problems, including applications in machine learning.
-For example, distributing training data evenly across devices can greatly speed up the learning process.
-Recently, a new direction of distributed optimization - Federated Learning (FL) \cite{mcmahan2017communication,konevcny2016federated}, has appeared.
-Unlike classical distributed learning, the federated approach assumes that data is not stored on the same device within a computing cluster, but on client devices, such as laptops, phones, or tablets.
-This formulation of the training problem gives rise to many additional questions, ranging from the privacy of client's data to a high heterogeneity of data stored on local devices.
-In this work, we focus on one of such questions.
+Distributed optimization methods have already become integral to solving problems, including many applications in machine learning.
+For example, distributing training data evenly across multiple devices can greatly speed up the learning process.
+Recently, a new research direction has appeared concerning distributed optimization -- Federated Learning (FL) \cite{mcmahan2017communication,konevcny2016federated}.
+Unlike classical distributed learning methods, the FL approach assumes that data is not stored within a centralized computing cluster but is stored on clients' devices, such as laptops, phones, and tablets.
+This formulation of the training problem gives rise to many additional challenges, including the privacy of client's data and the high heterogeneity of data stored on local devices, to name a few.
+The goal of the most standard setting of distributed or federated learning is to find the global models weights based on all local data.

-In the simplest setting of distributed and federated learning, the goal is to find the parameters of a global model based on all local data.
-On the other hand, improving the local models using the knowledge of the global model may need a more careful balance, taking into account a possible discrepancy between data splits the local models were trained on.
-The example with the prediction of the next word written on a mobile keyboard \cite{hard2018federated} has already become a classic, when the performance of a local model is significantly ahead of the global one.
-Attempts to find the balance between personalization and globalization have resulted in a series of works united by a common name -- Personalized Federated Learning (PFL).
-See surveys \cite{kulkarni2020survey,kairouz2019advances} for more details and explanations of different techniques.
+{\bf Personalized FL.} In this work, we allow each client to build their own personalized model and utilize a decentralized communication protocol that will enable harvesting information from other local models (trained on local clients' data).
+Predicting the next word written on a mobile keyboard \cite{hard2018federated} is a typical example when the performance of a local (personalized) model is significantly ahead of the classical FL approach that trains only the global model.
+Improving the local models using this additional knowledge may need a more careful balance, considering a possible discrepancy between data splits that the local models were trained on.
+Attempts to find the balance between personalization and globalization have resulted in a series of works united by a general name -- Personalized Federated Learning (PFL).
+We refer the reader to the following survey papers \cite{kulkarni2020survey,kairouz2019advances} for more details and explanations of different techniques.